fatemehtokhi/Assignements/README.md

 - CamelCase: Change string to camelcase and remove `-` and `_`.
 - TwoSum: Giving an array of integers, return indices of the         two numbers that they add up to a specific target.
 - OddEvenNumber: finding within a array Odd oder Even numbers.
-- HumanReadableTime: Converting a number to hours,minuts and          seconds
+- HumanReadableTime: Converting a number to hours,minuts and          seconds.